d3x0r/STFRPhysics/LHV_Theory.md

 ## Bell's Experiment

-There's so many https://www.youtube.com/watch?v=UZiwtfrisTQ There was a very recent done; lots can explain this idea.
+There's so many [The Sience Asylum, Bell Theory](https://www.youtube.com/watch?v=hiyKxhETXd8) There was a very recent done; lots can explain this idea.

 QM prediction `cos(60 degrees)` = 50% chance or 0.5.
 Or that at 60 degrees there's a 50% correlation, and 60 degrees is Bells Test Setting.